 In order to service the education mission at North Carolina State University, a regular year-round training on Transmission Electron Microscopy imaging and analysis is available for NSCU students.
 This training plan can be considered as either a preparation or an extended training for the regular courses for graduate or undergraduate students.
 It is also intended to meet the needs of research by faculty, postdocs and students at NCSU.

-Training begins by registering with the Analytical Instrument Facility (AIF)
+Training begins by logging into Mendix with the Analytical Instrument Facility (AIF)

 Depending on the needs, either the JEOL 2000FX S/TEM or the JEOL 2010F S/TEM can be considered for initial training.
 It is recommended, however, that new TEM users begin training on the JEOL 2000FX.
 If interest exists and as the skill of the user develops and the requirement of the research demands more advanced analysis, training can be conducted on the Titan 60-300 aberration-corrected and monochromated S/TEM.
 Training on the Titan 60-300 S/TEM is usually for experienced users with advanced research requirements beyond the current capabilities of the JEOL 2010F .